DreamLab/AsyncOpenStackClient/README.rst

 Usage
 =====

-As mentioned above this is "raw" library, so you must handle `params` and/or `body` and the `response`.
+As mentioned above, this is a "raw" library, so you must handle `params` and/or `body` and the `response`.

 .. code-block:: python